 During surgery, a surgeon makes an incision on the side of the hip, removes the damaged hip joint, and replaces it with an artificial joint.
 The procedure usually takes between one and two hours.

 Hip replacement can be performed using a general or spinal anaesthetic.
 The right procedure for you will depend on your individual needs.
-You can find out more about hip replacement surgery on the Benenden Hospital website.
+You can find out more about the different types of hip surgery on Practice Plus Group’s website.

-According to Benenden Hospital, hip replacement surgery has a high success rate, and most people can return to normal movement and mobility after their operation.
+Hip replacement surgery has a high success rate, and most people are able to return to normal movement and mobility after their operation.

 In this recent NHS survey, 93% of hip replacement patients said the results of their operation were excellent, very good, or good.
-Although how quickly you’re able to return to normal activities will vary from person to person.
+However, the speed of returning to normal activities will vary from person to person.

 That said, while hip replacement is considered a safe operation, all surgical procedures carry risks.
 Complications can include dislocation, infection, fracture, deep vein thrombosis, difference in leg length, and injury to blood vessels or nerves.
 However, steps are taken during and after surgery to help decrease these risks.